uamv/glance-that/readme.txt

 === Glance That ===

-Contributors: UaMV
+Contributors: uamv
 Donate link: https://typewheel.xyz/give?ref=Glance%20That
 Tags: cpt, custom, post type, post status, glance, dashboard, admin, dashicons Requires PHP: 5.6
 Requires at least: 3.1
-Tested up to: 5.3
+Tested up to: 5.5
-Stable tag: 4.7
+Stable tag: 4.8
 License: GPLv2 or later

 Adds content control to At a Glance on the Dashboard